Share :

 CHALLENGES: A WAY FORWARD

-India has made significant progress in positioning itself as a favorable country for international arbitration, but challenges remain.
+India has made significant progress in positioning itself as a favorable country for international arbitration, but the challenges still persists .
 Concerns have been raised about perceived delays in the Indian judicial system and occasional judicial interference in arbitration proceedings.
 It is important to address these challenges through ongoing reforms to improve judicial efficiency and reduce procedural obstacles.
 This will be crucial for India to maintain its competitive advantage in the global arbitration landscape.

 India has the opportunity to further strengthen its institutional capabilities, raise awareness among international businesses, and improve its arbitration infrastructure.
 Initiatives such as the proposed International Arbitration Centre (“IAC”) in New Delhi are intended to solidify India’s standing as a preferred destination for conducting large-scale international arbitrations.